FrescoLogic/FL2000/README.md

 This release is targeted to open-source developers, as opposed to end-users.

-### 4. How do I enable extended desktop/mirrored desktop on my X Window?
+### 4. How do I enable extended desktop on my X Window?

 Currently Fresco Logic does not provide desktop related manipulation.
 Fresco Logic hopes the community will contribute to this area so that end-users can easily adopt this solution.

+### 4.5 How do I enable mirrored desktop on my X Window?

+The sample directory contains sample code wich mirror your screen but it's heavly in developement and isn't based on a drv driver

 ### 5. FL2000DX limitation.